adepreis/ComputerGraphicProject/README.md

 You have to give cmake where the source code is, for example :

 ```
-D:\...\ProjectFolder\ProjectName
+D:\...\ProjectFolder\ComputerGraphicProject
 ```

 Then where to build the binaries, here in the corresponding path :

 ```
-D:\...\ProjectFolder\ProjectName\build
+D:\...\ProjectFolder\ComputerGraphicProject\build
 ```

 Then click 'Configure' twice : the first time you'll have to specify the 2017 version of Visual Studio.
 Once the configuration is done, click on the 'Generate' button.
 You will now find the `/build` folder in your project.
-Just execute the `ProjectName.sln` in it in order to open the Visual Studio environment.
+Just execute the `ComputerGraphicProject.sln` in it in order to open the Visual Studio environment.

 Get a coffee.

 ### Now, VS is fully loaded
-In Solution Explorer, choose the solution node's context (right-click on ProjectName) menu and then choose 'Set as StartUp Project'.
+In Solution Explorer, choose the solution node's context (right-click on ComputerGraphicProject) menu and then choose 'Set as StartUp Project'.

 For first time use, you will have to make sure that in **'Debug' tab > 'Properties' > 'Debugging'**, the **'Working Directory'** is currently `$(ProjectDir)/bin`.

 Now you could run the project after clicking the 'Start' button.
+**(No additional parameters if you use the command line)**

 There you are!

 > ~~Note : Textures have to be in the `/build/bin/Images` folder !~~

+---

+## Commands :
+No controller needed, only a keyboard and a mouse.

+To interact with our poject, the keys to use are :
+- `z` : move forward
+- `s` : move backward
+- `q` : move sideways to the left
+- `d` : move sideways to the right
+- `Left Click` on the mouse to turn on/off the flashlight
+- You control the arm with your mouse cursor

 ---